Recovery of a time-dependent potential in hyperbolic equations on conformally transversally anisotropic manifolds: Introduction and Statement of Results

-Going beyond the Euclidean setting, global unique determination of a time-dependent potential $q$ from both full and partial boundary measurements was proved in \cite{Kian_Oksanen} on a CTA manifold $(M, g)$ with a simple transversal manifold $M_0$.
-In other classes of manifolds, it was recently established in \cite{Alexakis_Feiz_Oksanen_22} that a set of full Cauchy data determines $q$ uniquely in Lorentzian manifolds that satisfy certain two-sided curvature bounds and some other geometric assumptions.
+Turning attention to results in the Riemannian manifolds setting, global unique determination of a time-dependent potential $q$ from both full and partial boundary measurements was proved in \cite{Kian_Oksanen} on a CTA manifold $(M, g)$ with a simple transversal manifold $M_0$.
+In other classes of manifolds, it was recently established in \cite{Alexakis_Feiz_Oksanen_22} that a set of full Cauchy data determines the potential $q$ uniquely in Lorentzian manifolds that satisfy certain two-sided curvature bounds and some other geometric assumptions.
 This curvature bound was weakened in \cite{Alexakis_Feiz_Oksanen_23} near Minkowski geometry.
 The proof of \cite{Alexakis_Feiz_Oksanen_22} is based on a new optimal unique continuation theorem and a generalization of the Boundary Control Method, originally developed in \cite{Belishev}, to the cases when the dependence of coefficients on time is not analytic.
 Indeed, the Boundary Control Method, which is a powerful tool to prove uniqueness results for time-independent coefficients appearing in hyperbolic equations \cite{Belishev, Belishev_Kurylev, Katchalov_Kurylev, KKL_book, LaOk}, is not applicable to recover time-dependent coefficients in general since it relies on an application of the unique continuation theorem analogous to \cite{Tataru}, which may fail without the aforementioned real analyticity assumption, see \cite{Alinhac,Alinhac_Baoendi}.

 Aside from uniqueness results concerning only the potential, there is also some literature about determining time-dependent first order perturbations appearing in hyperbolic equations from boundary measurements as well.
 It was established in \cite{Kian_damping} that boundary data $\mathcal{C}_{g,q}$, with $U=\Sigma$, determines time-dependent damping coefficients and potentials uniquely in the Euclidean setting.
 Very recently the authors extended this result to the setting of CTA manifolds in \cite{Liu_Saksala_Yan}.